United Way of Missoula County

 In 2008, United Way Worldwide announced a 10-year Challenge to America in the areas of Education, Income and Health, setting ambitious, measurable goals for our country to achieve in each of these areas by the year 2018.
 United Way of Missoula County endorses these overarching goals.
 We also implemented LIVE UNITED, United Way Worldwide’s campaign to encourage all Americans to give, advocate and volunteer.
 LIVE UNITED is much more than an awareness and branding campaign; it is a call to action.
 Through giving, advocating, and volunteering – living United – we can all play a role in building a better community for everyone.

 Today, we help change lives by solving community problems.
-We lead important community efforts in education, income and health.
+We lead essential community efforts in education, income, and health.
 We partner with more 35 local organizations in Missoula County and Ravalli County providing critical services and support to the most vulnerable people in our community.

 In addition, we are regarded as one of the most effective human-services organizations in Missoula County.
 Over the past year, our collective impact in the community was $750,000 in terms of direct grants and leadership involvement in substantive efforts to build a better community for all.
 In partnership with donors, funded programs and diverse partners throughout our community, we continue to aspire to excellence as we work toward our goals of community excellence, measurable impact, and improved lives.